tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/tf.is_variable_initialized.md

 ### `tf.is_variable_initialized(variable)` {#is_variable_initialized}

-Returns an Op to check if a variable has been initialized.
+Tests if a variable has been initialized.

 ##### Args: